dotnet/docs-maui/docs/tutorials/notes-app/includes/navigation.md

 :::code language="xaml" source="../snippets/navigation/csharp/Notes/AppShell.xaml" highlight="12":::

 If you run the app now, you'll notice it crashes if you press the **Add** button, complaining that it can't navigate to `NotesPage`.
 Every page that can be navigated to from another page, needs to be registered with the navigation system.
-The `AllNotesPage` and `AboutPage` pages are automatically registered with the navigation system by being declared in the `TabBar`.
+The `AllNotesPage` and `AboutPage` pages are automatically registered with the navigation system by being declared in the <xref:Microsoft.Maui.Controls.TabBar>.

 Register the `NotesPage` with the navigation system: